ValeriyaLobzhanidze/littleProgrammer/README.md

 # littleProgrammer
-Web-game for helping to investigate some basic concepts of programming fore children.
-1 level is finished
+Web-game for helping to investigate some basic concepts of programming for children.
+1st level is finished